Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 The risk could be reduced if the response does not return events newer than some seconds.

-##### Order by a event counter in document
+##### Order by an event counter in document

 In this option we need to be able to add a global counter to the documents in the order they are inserted.

 This could theoretically be done in an azure function reading the change log.

-This will cause limitation to scalability since we would need to have one bottleneck to produce this.
+This will cause limitations to scalability since we would need to have one bottleneck to produce this.

 This is the reason Cosmos DB does not support this.